cAtaman/blog/source/dev_workflows.rst

 An organization must invest in tools and resources that will facilitate collaboration among developers and make it easier to track changes.
 Version control tools like Git, and code-sharing platforms like GitHub, help teams track and record changes made on codebases, however, the proper use of this tools is what determines its effectiveness.

 .. note::
     For those unfamiliar with the concept, a codebase refers to the collection of source code files used to build a software application.
 Git, a widely used version control system, facilitates the simultaneous editing of the same codebase by multiple developers, managing changes and revisions effectively.
-You can read more on it with the Pro Git Book
+You can read more on it with the Pro Git Book :ref:`[1] <references>`

 Developer Workflows